JupyterHub URL scheme#

 If you would like to shut down user servers on logout, you can enable this behavior with:

 Be careful with this setting because logging out one browser does not mean the user is no longer actively using their server from another machine.

-If a user’s server is running, this URL is handled by the user’s given server, not the Hub.
-The username is the first part and, if using named servers, the server name is the second part.
+If a user’s server is running, this URL is handled by the user’s given server, not by the Hub.
+The username is the first part, and if using named servers, the server name is the second part.

 If the user’s server is not running, this will be redirected to